trajectory-invariants/trajectory-invariants.github.io/README.md

    - **Windows**: Download the binaries of the [latest release](https://github.com/gohugoio/hugo/releases/tag/v0.120.4).
 Scroll down until you see `hugo_extended_0.120.4_windows-amd64.zip`, and download the zip file.
 If you are on your work computer, make the following folder and unzip and move the package to this location: `C:\Workdir\Programs\Hugo\`.

-   - **Ubuntu**: you can easily install Hugo through the terminal:
+   - **Ubuntu**: you can easily install the latest version of Hugo through the terminal:

       ```shell
-      sudo apt install hugo
+      sudo snap install hugo
       ```

 1. Open a terminal (or `git bash`) and navigate to where you cloned this repository.